meringue7/Writeups/HTB/Puppy/Puppy.md

 S-1-5-21-1487982659-1829050783-2281216199-1107
 ```

-As I have the session password, I can decrpyt thz masterkey with mimikatz.
+As I have the session password, I can decrypt the masterkey with `mimikatz`.
 I first upload it.

 ```bash